 Compatibility Factors serve to guide the assessment of potential threats to the successful continuation of military installation operations, particularly as they relate to the relationship of the nearby communities.
-The 24 Compatibility Factors identified in Exhibit X address three categories of potential issues: human-centered, natural resources, and development-related.
-The analysis of these compatibility factors helps to identify the most important issues facing the Installation, and results in a set of recommended actions to improve existing systems and create solutions to current and potential issues.
-A summary of the Compatibility Factor Analysis findings is provided below.
+The 24 Compatibility Factors identified on pages 12-13 address three categories of potential issues: human-centered, natural.resource-centered, and development-related.
+The analysis of these compatibility factors helps to identify the most important issues facing the Installation and results in a set of recommended actions to improve existing systems and create solutions to current and potential issues.
+A summary of the Compatibility Factor Analysis findings is provided in this section.